starmoon8/starmoon8/README.md

-Tutorial in common sense- Coding does not impress anyone in 2026 an beyond.
-Ai can do the same work a thousand times faster and smarter.
-Lunatic youtubers constantly try to say that ai is horrid at coding.
-Meanwhile, in reality, ai gets better at a profoundly rapid rate and is far superior to the LIMITED fragile human brain.
-Weeeeeeee!

 # People keep asking why I only vibe with Rust - tldr cuz i have basic common sense.
 DUHHHH !!
 **Rust + AI: The Ultimate Power Couple That Makes Coding Accessible to Everyone (And Why Every Other Language Is Now Just Coping)**